Diivix/compendium/README.md

 ### 404 not found page

-The knowledge you seek simply does not exist, yet.
+The knowledge you seek simply does not exist.